NYANPLAN3/til24-asr/README.md

 ## Output

 Transcription of audio file.
-Example: `"Heading is one five zero, target is green commercial aircraft, tool to deploy is electromagnetic pulse."`
+Example: `"Heading is one five zero, target is green commercial aircraft, tool to deploy is electromagnetic pulse."`.
+For ASR, the server port must be 5001.

 ## Useful Commands